nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

 ### Configuring Virtual Machine Status Map

-Virtual Machine Status Map is a mandatory setting used to map the status of a machine in vSphere to a status in Nautobot.
+Virtual Machine Status Map is a mandatory setting used to map the status of a machine in vSphere to a Status in Nautobot.

 ```json
 {